gkorpal/gkorpal.github.io/_pages/book-list.md

   * **From Holomorphic Functions to Complex Manifolds** by *Fritzsche and Grauert*: For analytic subvariety properties.
   * **Analytic Functions of Several Complex Variables** by *Gunning and Rossi*: The necessary background about several variable complex valued functions, and a detailed proof of $\overline{\partial}$-Poincare lemma.
   * **Function Theory of Several Complex Variables** by *S. G. Krantz*: The proof of Dolbeault theorem for $\mathbb{C}^n$ is discussed in section 6.3.
 * **Algebraic Geometry** by *Hartshorne*: This is a standard text, everyone has to solve its exercises.
-Qing Liu's "Algebraic Geometry and Arithmetic Curves" might be of some help intially since its first chapter about commutative algebra and sheaf theory is well written.
+Qing Liu's book "Algebraic Geometry and Arithmetic Curves" might be of some help intially since its first chapter about commutative algebra and sheaf theory is well written.